sxmxc/verbose-octo-system/README.md

 Run shared infrastructure in containers and execute the application processes locally for faster iteration.

-1. Start dependencies (Postgres, Redis, Vault) with the bootstrap helper so Vault is initialised and unsealed automatically:
+1. Start dependencies (Postgres, Redis, Vault) with the bootstrap helper so Vault is initialised and unsealed automatically.
+The helper refuses to proceed if `POSTGRES_*` variables or `DATABASE_URL` still use placeholders:

    ```bash
    ./bootstrap-stack.sh